 During this era the funeral industry came into being.
 Undertakers became commonplace, going to the deceased’s home, procuring the casket and arranging the funeral procession.
 While today’s funeral is much more of a private affair, the Victorian Era is when many of our contemporary funeral traditions and customs were born.

 * * *

-Phaneuf Funeral Homes and Crematorium has been serving the public since 1906.
-We are the largest provider of funeral services in the state, and we operate three full-service funeral homes, two crematories, two non-denominational chapels, and a cremation society.
-To request a free brochure and planning guide, click here.
+Phaneuf Funeral Homes and Crematorium has served the public since 1906.
+We are the largest provider of funeral services in the state, and we operate funeral homes in Manchester, NH, Littleton, NH, Concord, NH and Brattleboro, VT, two crematories, two non-denominational chapels, and a cremation society.